DANS-KNAW/easy-springfield/README.md

 lack of supporting tools. `easy-springfield` provides some commands to ease this task.
 It does *not* presume to fully automate Springfield management.

+(Note: even though Springfield can also serve audio-only media files, all media files are generall referred to as "videos" in the Springfield interface.
+We will do the same below.)

 ### Springfield paths
-Media resources in Springfield are stored in a tree-structure.
+Videos in Springfield are stored in a tree-structure.
 The service `smithers2` keeps track of this structure and offers a RESTful API to it. `easy-springfield` uses this RESTful API.
 Where the commands require a `springfield-path` argument, a path into aforementioned tree is intended.